 A common approach is to align the GMT hand with your home time zone and then synchronize the main hands with the local time of the place you’re traveling to.
 This makes it easy to quickly read your home time, but how you choose to set your GMT watch is ultimately up to you.

-The main benefit of a ‘true’ GMT watch is convenience, as it allows for seamless tracking of multiple time zones without disrupting the primary time display.
-This makes 'true' GMT watches particularly useful for travelers—such as flight attendants, pilots, or digital nomads—who regularly cross time zones and may need to adjust their local time more frequently than most.
+The main benefit of a 'true' GMT is that it allows you to seamlessly track two time zones without disrupting the primary time display.
+This makes them particularly useful for travelers—such as flight attendants, pilots, or digital nomads—who regularly cross time zones and may need to adjust their local time more frequently than most.

 Why GMT Watches are Popular